hareesh-r/JioFi-Battery-Notification/README.md

 # JioFi-Battery-Notification
-This is my own code to solve a real world problem where my JioFi's (Portable Hotspot) battery getting bulged because of over charging and cut's off due to low battery so I created an python code to notify me to prevent my battery
+This is my own code to solve a real world problem where my JioFi's (Portable Hotspot) battery getting bulged because of over charging and cut's off due to low battery so I created an python code to notify me to prevent my battery getting bulged by automating a background process which looks for the battery percent in the local website and notify me accordingly